hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

 ---
 description: |-
-  The HyperV Packer builder is able to create HyperV virtual machines and export them.
+  The Hyper-V Packer builder is able to create Hyper-V virtual machines and export them.
 layout: "docs"
-page_title: "HyperV Builder (from an ISO)"
+page_title: "Hyper-V Builder (from an ISO)"
 ---

-# HyperV Builder (from an ISO)
+# Hyper-V Builder (from an ISO)

 Type: `hyperv-iso`

-The HyperV Packer builder is able to create [HyperV](https://www.microsoft.com/en-us/server-cloud/solutions/virtualization.aspx) virtual machines and export them, starting from an ISO image.
+The Hyper-V Packer builder is able to create [Hyper-V](https://www.microsoft.com/en-us/server-cloud/solutions/virtualization.aspx) virtual machines and export them, starting from an ISO image.

 The builder builds a virtual machine by creating a new virtual machine from scratch, booting it, installing an OS, provisioning software within the OS, then shutting it down.
-The result of the HyperV builder is a directory containing all the files necessary to run the virtual machine portably.
+The result of the Hyper-V builder is a directory containing all the files necessary to run the virtual machine portably.

 ## Basic Example